Data-at-the-museum-capstone/capstone/README.md

 ## <a name="reproduce"></a>Steps to Reproduce:

-You will need your own env.py file with database credentials then follow the steps below:
+You will need the source file and follow the :

   - Download the acquire.py, prepare.py, explore.py, and final_report.ipynb files
   - Add your own env.py file to the directory (user, host, password)